Interacting dark sector from intrinsic entropy couplings

 with $\theta_{\textrm{DE}}= \partial_{i}v^{i}_{\textrm{DE}}$ computed from \cref{v_DE}.
 Note that if the background was coupled, additional terms would enter via $ \rho_{\textrm{DE}}'$ and $p_{\textrm{DE}}'$ \cite{Valiviita:2008iv}.
 We can then straightforwardly calculate the gauge-invariant rest frame sound speed

 where we have used the background continuity equation for dark energy, \cref{contback}.
 The final equality is written explicitly in terms of our conformal Newtonian gauge variables.
 In the absence of entropic couplings $g_{,s}=h_0=0$, the effective sound speed squared takes its usual value $\hat{c}_{s,\textrm{DE}}^2= 1$.
 However, in general, both derivative and algebraic couplings modify $\hat{c}_{s,\textrm{DE}}^2$.
 We will shortly show that this combination of $g_{,s}$ and $h_0$ appearing in the numerator of \cref{cs_de} can only vanish when the coupling current vanishes, reducing to the trivial uncoupled case.
 This differs from some of the Type-3 pure-momentum coupling models, which can leave the sound speed unchanged (e.g., for the quadratic models \cite{Linton:2017ged}).
-Lastly, it should be reminded that $\hat{c}_{s,\textrm{DE}}^2$ is not directly related to stability because the dark energy fluid has a non-adiabatic component and hence a different adiabatic sound speed \cite{Valiviita:2008iv}.
-The physical propagation speed is determined by the kinetic structure of the model, which will be investigated more generally in future work.